 localhost cloud is now established.
 We can verify that by running

 Juju should have detected the presence of LXD and added it as the

 [...] localhost 1 localhost lxd LXD Container Hypervisor

 Juju uses an active software agent, called the controller, to manage applications.
 The controller is installed on a machine through the bootstrap process:

 juju bootstrap localhost overlord

-During the bootstrap process, Juju connects with the cloud, then provision a machine to install the controller on, then install it.
+During the bootstrap process, Juju connects with the cloud, then provisions a machine on which to install the controller, then installs the controller.

 Creating Juju controller "overlord" on localhost/localhost Looking for packaged Juju agent version 2.6.8 for amd64 [...]

 The first workload that you’ll deploy is a simple web application.
 You’ll deploy an application that uses the Flask microframework to send “Hello Juju!” via HTTP.